openknowledge/consumer-centric-api-design/README.md

-# Consumer Centric API Design
+# Api Versioning
-Showcase to demonstrate various aspects of consumer centric API design.
+Showcase to demonstrate the implementation of backward-compatible APIs and versioning

 ## Run via Docker
 Run